arnetheduck/nim-results/README.md

 ## License

-MIT license, just like Nim
+MIT license, just like Nim, or Apache, if you prefer that